Dr. Sheikh Iqbal Ahamed - Received fourth-year funding from the U.S. Department of Education for grant entitled Inertial Navigation Systems.

 Dr. Sheikh Iqbal Ahamed - Received an NIDDR sub award from UW-Milwaukee for the research and development of smart phone software systems in occupational therapy trichotomous tailored sub-branching scoring outline, distance measurement, and map generation applications.

-Dr. Sheikh Iqbal Ahamed - Received a one year grant from the International Breast Cancer Fondation for "Breast Cancer Palliation Study Phase II".
-The research effort has the potential to facilitate breast cancer treatment for underserved areas of the Third World and provide support for graduate research stipends.
+Dr. Sheikh Iqbal Ahamed - Received a one year grant from the International Breast Cancer Foundation for "Breast Cancer Palliation Study Phase II".
+The research effort has the potential to facilitate breast cancer treatment for under served areas of the Third World and provide support for graduate research stipends.

 Dr. Sheikh Iqbal Ahamed - Received a sub award grant through the University of Wisconsin-Milwaukee from the U. S. Department of Education and the National Institute on Disability and Rehabilitation Research for his project "Inertial Navigation Systems" to develop smart phone technology to unobtrusively monitor a user's daily physical activity.